schackartk/Sudoku/README.md

 To place a digit, type row,column:move.
 For instance, to place a 5 in the top left corner you would type `1,1:5`.

 To remove a digit you placed, you can type row,column:d.
 For instance to remove the digit in the top left corner you would type `1,1:d`.

+Testing is made possible using the `--seed` and `--coloroff` flags to alter the behavior of the `random` module and turn off all coloring.

+# Expected behavior